With 2019 coming to a close, it will soon be time to start preparing to file your 2019 tax return — the one that’s due

+2. No alimony deduction

-Elimination of the alimony deduction is another Tax Cuts and Jobs Act change that took effect in tax year 2019 rather than 2018.
+Elimination of the alimony deduction is another Tax Cuts and Jobs Act change that took effect for tax year 2019 rather than 2018.
 For divorce and separation agreements made or modified this year or thereafter, alimony payments will not be deductible, says IRS Publication 5307.

-So, a spouse who gets divorced this year and pays alimony this year cannot write the payments off on a tax return in 2020.
-That also means that a spouse who gets divorced this year and receives alimony this year cannot count the payments as income.
+So, a spouse who got divorced this year and paid alimony in 2019 cannot write the payments off on a tax return in 2020.
+That also means that a spouse who got divorced in 2019 and received alimony this year cannot count the payments as income.

 3. Higher retirement account contribution limits

-This year, you can stash more cash in various types of retirement accounts, as we detail in “Limits for 401(k), IRA and Other Retirement Plans to Rise in 2019.”
+In 2019, you also could stash more cash in various types of retirement accounts, as we detailed in “Limits for 401(k), IRA and Other Retirement Plans to Rise in 2019.”

-Contributions that you make in 2019 to such accounts — including traditional 401(k) plans and traditional individual retirement accounts (IRAs) — could be deductible on your next tax return.
+Contributions that you made for tax year 2019 to such accounts — including traditional 401(k) plans and traditional individual retirement accounts (IRAs) — could be deductible on your next tax return.